zeltagq/zelta-homepage/index.md

   <img src = "https://raw.githubusercontent.com/zeltagq/docs/master/public-private.gif">
 </p>

 *Check your messages using the inbox command.
 Group messages appear in a user@group format.
-The time shown is GMT unless you have configured your local timezone*
+The time shown is GMT unless you have configured your local timezone.*
 ```sh
 $ zelta inbox
 ```